Very high-energy collective states of partons in fractional quantum Hall liquids

-An important clue about how to approach the general Jain series came from a recent work \cite{Nguyen2021}, where it was demonstrated that the theories of Refs.~\cite{Goldman18, wang2019dirac}, as written, are inconsistent with LLL projection because they violate the bound on the projected static structure factor discovered by Haldane \cite{HaldaneStructureFactor}.
-The authors of Ref.~\cite{Nguyen2021} argued that the only way to remedy the field theory is to \emph{postulate} an existence of a collective spin-$2$ mode similar to the usual GMP magnetoroton mode.
-This mode supplied the missing contribution to the structure factor and ensured the consistency of the field theory with LLL projection.
+An important clue about how to approach the general Jain series comes from a recent work \cite{Nguyen2021}, where it is demonstrated that the theories of Refs.~\cite{Goldman18, wang2019dirac}, as written, are inconsistent with LLL projection, because they violate the bound on the projected static structure factor discovered by Haldane \cite{HaldaneStructureFactor}.
+The authors of Ref.~\cite{Nguyen2021} argue that the only way to remedy the field theory is to \emph{postulate} an existence of a collective spin-$2$ mode similar to the usual GMP magnetoroton mode.
+This mode supplies the missing contribution to the structure factor and ensures the consistency of the field theory with LLL projection.

-In this paper, we study the neutral collective modes of the general Jain series at filling $\nu{=} n/(2pn \pm 1)$ using the \emph{parton} construction, both at the microscopic and field-theoretic levels.
-Parton picture of elementary particles was originally introduced by Feynman to describe the high energy physics of hadrons~\cite{FeynmanPartons,kogut1973parton}.
-In the FQH context, the microscopic version of the parton construction was introduced by Jain~\cite{Jain89b} as a generalization of the CF theory to describe a wider range of FQH states, especially even denominator states, while its field-theoretic version was formulated by Wen~\cite{Wen91} to provide a mean-field derivation of certain non-Abelian FQH states.
+In this paper, we study the neutral collective modes of the general Jain series at filling $\nu{=} n/(2pn \pm 1)$ using the \emph{parton} construction, at both the microscopic and field-theoretic levels.
+The parton picture of elementary particles was originally introduced by Feynman to describe the high-energy physics of hadrons~\cite{FeynmanPartons,kogut1973parton}.
+In the FQH context, the microscopic version of the parton construction was introduced by Jain~\cite{Jain89b} as a generalization of the CF theory to describe a wider class of FQH states, especially even denominator states, while its field-theoretic version was formulated by Wen~\cite{Wen91} to provide a mean-field derivation of certain non-Abelian FQH states.
 We describe a new parton construction that naturally incorporates the LLL projection.
-In our parton theory, the LLL \emph{Dirac} electron is broken down into two partons $\Psi_e {=} \Psi_p \cdot \phi$, where the fermionic parton $\Psi_p$ forms a Jain state in the primary sequence at filling $\nu {=} n/(2n \pm 1)$, while the bosonic parton, $\phi$ forms a Laughlin state at filling $\nu {=}1/[2(p-1)]$.
-This construction implies the effective theories studied in~\cite{Goldman18, wang2019dirac, Nguyen2021}.
+In our parton theory, the LLL \emph{Dirac} electron is broken down into two partons $\Psi_e {=} \Psi_p \cdot \phi$, where the fermionic parton $\Psi_p$ forms a Jain state in the primary sequence at filling $\nu {=} n/(2n \pm 1)$, while the bosonic parton $\phi$ forms a Laughlin state at filling $\nu {=}1/[2(p-1)]$.
+This construction implies the effective theories studied in Refs.~\cite{Goldman18, wang2019dirac, Nguyen2021}.